space-wizards/website-content/content/post/23-02-27-progress-report-39.md

 - Ghosts can now toggle seeing FoV. *Contributed by mirrorcult*
 - Turrets will now shoot space targets. *Contributed by metalgearsloth*
 - Added hot plates for heating up beakers.
 No longer are chemists bound to the humble microwave. *Contributed by EmoGarbage404*
-- Burning entities now emit light. *Contributed by ElectroJr*
+- Burning entities now emit light. *Contributed by ElectroSR*
 - Kick AFK players. *Contributed by Morb0*
 - Fixed a server error when spawning nuke ops. *Contributed by DrSmugleaf*
 - NPCs will now smash and pry correctly. *Contributed by metalgearsloth*